-Paramount has a written environmental work practice respecting flaring, incinerating and venting designed to ensure compliance with Directive 060 of the Alberta Energy Regulator and the Alberta Ambient Air Quality Objectives and Guidelines developed under the Environmental Protection and Enhancement Act (Alberta).
+Paramount has a written environmental work practice respecting flaring, incinerating and venting designed to comply with Directive 060 of the Alberta Energy Regulator and the Alberta Ambient Air Quality Objectives and Guidelines developed under the Environmental Protection and Enhancement Act (Alberta).

-Paramount has adopted a Fugitive Emissions Management Plan designed to systematically detect and manage fugitive emissions.
+Paramount has adopted a Fugitive Emissions Management Plan designed to detect and manage fugitive emissions.

-Paramount maintains a Methane Reduction Retrofit Compliance Plan designed to ensure that it achieves compliance with the equipment specific vent gas limits set out in Directive 060 of the Alberta Energy Regulator.
+Paramount maintains a Methane Reduction Retrofit Compliance Plan designed to comply with the equipment specific vent gas limits set out in Directive 060 of the Alberta Energy Regulator.
 The plan includes a schedule to reduce methane emissions by replacing, retrofitting or modifying high-vent pneumatic devices, compressor seals, glycol dehydrators and other equipment.

-Paramount is currently implementing an emission management database to aid in tracking and reporting air emissions to provincial and federal governments.
+In 2020, Paramount implemented an emission management database to aid in tracking and reporting air emissions to provincial and federal governments.